RemTM/RemTModPack-FTB-Aether2/README.md

 RemTModPack-FTB
 ===============

-A private custom modpack based on the ever popular Feed The Beast modpack
+A private custom modpack based on the ever popular Feed The Beast modpack.

+Notable differences between the Feed The Beast modpack and this one:
+- Equivalent Exchange has been removed
+- Addition of Mo' Creatures! mod
+- Compatibility with Aether 2 mod

 How to install:
 ===============